 The next step involves choosing a goal-setting framework.
 A goal-setting framework suitable to your needs can offer a structured process for tracking and reporting your DE&I goals.
 This can keep everyone focused and synced while building trust through visibility.

 - OKRs: Objectives are qualitative statements of what you’re trying to achieve, while key results are metrics dictating how close you are to achieving your objectives

 - SMART goals: are goals that are specific, measurable, achievable, realistic, and timely

 - KPIs: Key Performance Indicators (KPIs) refer to quantitative metrics that you attribute to business goals

-Discover the five most popular goal-setting frameworks here.
+Discover the seven most popular goal-setting frameworks here.

 Step 4: Establish DE&I goals based on your gap analysis and industry benchmarks